Bryce Meredith: 2020

 Meredith travelled to Cuba to attend the Granma y Cerro Pelado International in February.
 He started up with a win but went on to lose his next two matches before winning the bronze–medal match.

 After being unable to compete due to the COVID-19 pandemic until October, Meredith downed recently graduated high schooler Beau Bartlett on October 20 at the NLWC II on points in a high–pace and close match (8–6) and Iowa standout Austin DeSanto on November 1 at the HWC Showdown Open, by points (11–3).
 On November 24 at the WRTC Underground I, Meredith was defeated in a frenetic and close match by NCAA champion Seth Gross, seven points to ten.
 He then competed at the Flo 8-Man Challenge: 150 lbs on December 18, where he was eliminated in the first round by World Championship runner–up (70kg) James Green.

 Mixed martial arts career

 Early career

 After graduating from the University of Wyoming, Meredith announced his intentions of competing in mixed martial arts.
 Meredith made his professional debut on May 21, 2021, at LFA 108, in a bantamweight bout against Steven Merrill, where despite facing early adversity by being dropped, he was able to pound his way into a technical knockout victory in the first round.

-In his sophomore performance on April 8, 2022 at LFA 128, Meredith defeated Jay Viola via technical knockout in the third round.
+In his sophomore performance on April 8, 2022, at LFA 128, Meredith defeated Jay Viola via technical knockout in the third round.

-Meredith faced Nathan Fought on September 9, 2022 at LFA 141, defeating him via rear-naked choke in the first round.
+Meredith faced Nathan Fought on September 9, 2022, at LFA 141, defeating him via rear-naked choke in the first round.

-Bellator MMA
+Bellator MMA / Professional Fighters League

-On February 14, 2023, it was announced that Meredith had signed a multi-fight deal with Bellator MMA and would make his debut on March 31, 2023 at Bellator 293 against Brandon Carrillo.
+On February 14, 2023, it was announced that Meredith had signed a multi-fight deal with Bellator MMA and would make his debut on March 31, 2023, at Bellator 293 against Brandon Carrillo.
+He won the fight by a rear-naked choke submission in the first round.

+Meredith faced Miguel Peimbert on October 7, 2023 at Bellator 300.
+He won the fight via unanimous decision.

+Meredith debuted with the Professional Fighters League (PFL) at PFL 1 on April 4, 2024 and won his bout against Ty Johnson by unanimous decision.

+Meredith returned to Bellator to face John MaCalolooy on September 7, 2024 at Bellator Champions Series 4.
+He won the fight via technical submission due to a rear-naked choke in the first round.

+Meredith faced Lazaro Dayron at PFL 10, on August 21, 2025.
+He lost the bout via technical knockout in the third round.